How to Know if a Mechanic is Taking Too Long With Car Repairs

-Mechanics are often expensive, and the amount of time your car is out of commission directly contributes to how much hassle and expense you experience.
-Although there is no official maximum limit to how long a garage may take to fix a car, there is definitely a fine line between good business conduct and taking too long.
+There is no official limit to how long a garage can take with a car, but there is definitely a fine line between good business conduct and taking too long.

 Talk about the estimated time it will take to do repairs beforehand.
 While this isn't really an issue for minor checkups and fixes, it can be a concern for major repairs, when a car could be in shop for days or even weeks.